 The going wasn’t easy at first, but once I learned some basic metallic thread embroidery tips, it became effortless to add shine to my designs.

 If you, too, are frustrated with metallic threads, this in-depth tutorial will teach you how to embroider with metallic thread successfully every time.

 How Metallic Threads are Made

 Let’s start by talking about how metallic embroidery threads are made so you can then understand why they can cause so many issues.

-Above, I pulled one apart to show you the two layers.
-As you can see, metallic threads are made with a layer of metal foil wrapped around a strong nylon or polyester inner thread core.
+Above, I pulled one apart to show you the two layers!
+As you can see, metallic threads are made with a layer of metal foil wrapped around a sturdy nylon or polyester inner thread core.

 Despite the wrapped foil, these threads should be relatively smooth to touch.
 However, if they don’t run through two fingers smoothly, they’re not likely to run through your machine smoothly either!

 Why is metallic thread so hard to embroider with?

 Think of your machine needle stitching up and down at a fast speed and how this can affect that thin layer of wrapped metal.

 If the thread rubs up against the fabric, the needle, or even the inside of the machine too fast, the metal foil can break away.